 S. 3009 and H.R.
 5491 were introduced September 26, 2002.
-Both bills would provide all eligible TEUC recipients with 26 weeks of first tier benefits and would reduce the TEUC-X benefits (second tier) in high-unemployment states to 7 weeks.
+Both bills would have provided all eligible TEUC recipients with 26 weeks of first tier benefits and would have reduced the TEUC-X benefits (second tier) in high-unemployment states to 7 weeks.
 As with S. 2892, both S. 3009 and H.R.
-5491 would adjust the definition of IUR to include individuals who have exhausted their regular unemployment compensation in the most recently completed quarter.
-This new trigger mechanism would allow states to be classified as 'high-unemployment' if their AIUR was equal to or greater than 4% and 120% of the prior 2-year average AIUR for the same period.
+5491 would have adjusted the definition of IUR to include individuals who had exhausted their regular unemployment compensation in the most recently completed quarter.
+This new trigger mechanism would have allowed states to be classified as 'high-unemployment' if their AIUR was equal to or greater than 4% and 120% of the prior 2-year average AIUR for the same period.
 S. 3009 and H.R.
-5491 would also provide an additional extended benefit trigger based on the seasonally adjusted 3 month average TUR in all states.
-Under this provision, any state could trigger on to TEUC-X if their TUR was equal to or greater than 6% and 110% of the TUR for the same period in either or both of the past 2 years.
-Both bills would extend the TEUC program until the last week of June 2003.
+5491 would also have provided an additional extended benefit trigger based on the seasonally adjusted 3 month average TUR in all states.
+Under this provision, any state could have triggered on to TEUC-X if their TUR was equal to or greater than 6% and 110% of the TUR for the same period in either or both of the past 2 years.
+Both bills would have extended the TEUC Program until the last week of June 2003.